The megalithic period in Cornwall stretched across 2,500 years from roughly 3700BCEto around 1200BCE, crossingtheneolithic and bronze ages.

 The bronze age brought us menhirs, stone circles and a plethora of barrows, sacred enclosures and other structures.
-It was the second phase of the megalithic era, the first being during the mid-to-late neolithic.
+It was the second phase of the megalithic era, the first being during the mid-neolithic.

 This second phase gained momentum from around 2900 BCE onward after something called the Piora Oscillation, which started suddenly somewhere around 3200 BCE, tapering off over a period of 200-300 years.

 The climate suddenly deteriorated, possibly because of a volcanic eruption (Hekla in Iceland is a candidate) or an asteroid impact, causing a rapid darkening, a temperature drop and change of climate, particularly in the northern hemisphere.
-In Cornwall it drew a line between what had gone before and what came after.
+In Cornwall it is likely that it drew a line between what had gone before and what came after.

-This forced the people of Cornwall to change and adapt, obliging a battening down and survival struggle - a tough period lasting a number of generations.
+This forced the people of Cornwall to change and adapt, obliging a battening down and survival struggle lasting a number of generations.
 Things gradually improved thereafter.
 Longterm this downturn progressed to an eventual cultural ascendancy, growth of population and prosperity during the 800 years or so that followed.
 New people and influences moved into Britain from abroad around 2500, adding to this upward trend.

 The climate slowly improved from around 2900, becoming more equable - by the late 2000s it was marginally warmer and more pleasant than it is today.
 The people in outlying areas of Britain like Cornwall, Arran, the Outer Hebrides and the Orkneys were not, by the look of it, poor crofters eaking a meagre living out of a harsh, poor landscape, once the bronze age got going.
 Even remote St Kilda had been occupied in the neolithic.
 The earliest stage of building Avebury and Stonehenge - the henge or bank-and-ditch stage - took place just after 3000 BCE, as the Piora Oscillation was easing.